The-OAG-Development-Project/Application-Gateway/CONTRIBUTING.md

 Nellgateway is still at a very early stage.
 Therefore you have a wide variety of options on how to contribute to the project:

 - Implement new features or fix open bugs: Please check out the GitHub issues; we also mark issues as beginner-friendly if you are new to the project.
-- Propose new features: If you have an idea for a useful feature for OWAG, feel free to open a GitHub issue and explain the feature and why you think it would be helpful.
-If you have any inputs to the security and software architecture of OWAG, please also add a new GitHub issue.
+- Propose new features: If you have an idea for a useful feature for OAG, feel free to open a GitHub issue and explain the feature and why you think it would be helpful.
+If you have any inputs to the security and software architecture of OAG, please also add a new GitHub issue.
 - Test it: If you used the gateway in your own project, any feedback would be much appreciated.
 - Other: If you have any other idea on how to contribute: Just do it :)